forta-network/docs/docs/deploying.md

 - in forta.config.json (located in ~/.forta):
     - `ipfsGatewayUrl` is required to publish your agent's metadata (also referred to as manifest) to IPFS.
 We recommend using the [Infura IPFS gateway](https://infura.io/docs/ipfs) as the simplest option to interact with IPFS (for Infura, this value would be `https://ipfs.infura.io:5001`)
     - `ipfsGatewayAuth` is needed if your IPFS gateway requires an authorization header (as Infura's does).
 If using Infura, this value should look something like `Basic MXpNTm5D...QmVNmI0`.
 See their [authentication docs](https://infura.io/docs/ipfs#section/Authentication) for more information
-    - `agentRegistryJsonRpcUrl` is required to interact with the Agent Registry contract on Göerli.
-We also recommend using Infura to do this e.g. `https://goerli.infura.io/v3/YOUR_INFURA_PROJECT_ID`

 ## Deploying

+**Make sure your Docker is running before proceeding**.
 You can now run the following command from your project folder to deploy your agent:

 ```
 npm run publish